-Laura Humphries reaches quarter of a century of volunteering
+Laura Humphreys reaches quarter of a century of volunteering

-Laura Humphries is a familiar face in our Regent Street shop, and this year, on the eve of her 90th birthday, she will celebrate 25 years as a Prospect Hospice volunteer.
+Laura Humphreys is a familiar face in our Regent Street shop, and this year, on the eve of her 90th birthday, she will celebrate 25 years as a Prospect Hospice volunteer.

 Originally from Durham, Laura moved to Swindon with her late husband in 1952 when her husband was stationed with the Duke of Wellington Regiment.
 Laura was a full-time mum to her three daughters and, after they had grown up, she worked at Pine Tree Care Home for 14 years.
 It was by chance that Laura was passing one of our shops when they were recruiting volunteers.